w3c/web-annotation/admin/CRTransitionAdmin/3rd CR PublicationRequest.md

-[to be sent to the webmaster, comm team, coralie, xueyuan, WG chairs and editors, Doug, on the 25th of July 2016]
+[sent to the webmaster, comm team, coralie, xueyuan, WG chairs and editors, on the 18 November 2016]

 Denis,